-Updated 1/19/2021
+Updated 2/12/2021

 Under ODE's Ready Schools, Safe Learners guidance, each school1 has been directed to submit a plan to the district2 in order to provide on-site and/or hybrid instruction.
 Districts must submit each school's plan to the local school board and make the plans available to the public.
 This form is to be used to document a district's, school's or program's plan to ensure students can return for the 2020-21 school year, in some form, in accordance with Executive Order 20-25(10).
 Schools must use the Ready Schools, Safe Learners guidance document as they complete their Operational Blueprint for Reentry.
 ODE recommends plan development be inclusive of, but not limited to, school-based administrators, teachers and school staff, health and nursing staff, association leadership, nutrition services, transportation services, tribal consultation, a parents and others for purposes of providing expertise, developing broad understanding of the health protocols and carrying out plan implementation.
+It is required that a revised Operational Blueprint be completed and updated when there is a change of Instructional Model.